 It is expected that Bloomhill Bog can become a reduced carbon source/part carbon sink following rehabilitation.
 The potential of any cutaway site to develop as a reduced carbon source/carbon sink in the longer-term depends on land-use, the success of the rehabilitation measures, the extent of optimal re-wetting and hydrological conditions, the extent of development of Sphagnum-rich or other peat-forming habitats, the balance of carbon fluxes from different cutaway habitats and future climatic conditions.
 Some of the cutaway is expected to develop Reed Swamp and fen habitats with alkaline emission factors.
-This site is expected to develop a mosaic of fen, Reed swamp, wet woodland and scrub.
-Birch woodland is expected to develop on the drier mounds and peripheral headlands.
+This site is expected to develop on the drier mounds and peripheral headlands.